jakelangham/kestrel/paper/paper.md

 components of the proprietary software packages `RAMMS` [@Christen:2010;@Meyrat:2022] and `Flo-2D` [@Flo2D:2023].
 Each of these codes uses a slightly different description of the flow physics and underlying mathematical framework.
-In some cases, it can be difficult to discern from the available documentation exactly which model and assumptions are used in the latest software version and how the program operates `under the hood' to produce its results.
 The diversity of approaches reflects differences in the level of detail included in physical descriptions, as well as genuine uncertainties present in current understanding of Earth surface flow physics.
-Our code implements a newly derived modelling framework and accompanying numerical scheme detailed in @Langham:2023.
-Its essential features are described below.
+Our code implements a newly derived modelling framework and accompanying numerical scheme detailed in @Langham:2023, which is designed to be adjusted to accommodate a wide range of flow types by specifying particular physical closures at runtime.
+The model and its implementation also resolve some important technical issues that affect morphodynamic simulations on complex terrains.
+Its essential features are briefly described below.

 Like all the above software, `Kestrel` numerically approximates solutions to an underlying system of partial differential equations for the flow, whose